gowthamgts/craig-weekend/README.md

 # change directory
 cd craig-weekend

-# build the binary
-go build main.go

-# test the binary - this will throw an error stating you are missing some environment variables
+# build and run the binary - this will throw an error stating you are missing some environment variables
-./craig-weekend
+make fresh

 # add the following entry to your crontab by issuing `crontab -e`. don't forget to update the environment variables
 0 0 * * SAT MASTODON_SERVER="" MASTODON_CLIENT_ID="" MASTODON_CLIENT_SECRET="" MASTODON_USERNAME="" MASTODON_PASSWORD="" <build directory>/craig-weekend